Map pins are available via the tab key in a list after the map.

 The forecasts predict the risk of stormwater pollution during and after rain.
 The forecasts are based on rain, water quality history, regular sampling results, and pollution reports.

-Melbourne Water test water samples for a bacteria found in faeces called E. coli.
+Melbourne Water and EPA test water samples for a bacteria found in faeces called E. coli.

 E. coli is the best indicator for measuring pollution from faecal contamination in our rivers.